googlefonts/oxidize/text/2024-01-27-autohinting.md

 positions of each alignment zone.
 For example, the maximum y value of the all points in the "T" glyph might be used to compute the top alignment zone while the minimum y value of all points in the "y" glyph could be use to compute the position of a bottom zone.
+Note that these are called zones but are computed as a single positions-- like most things in autohinting, these positions will be expanded into a region by a heuristic distance later when we determine which edges are "captured" by the blue zones.

 Overall, alignment zones ensure consistent _placement_ of features when adjusting outlines.